Energy Changes

 10. What is the term used for a solution where the solute particles are too large to form a homogeneous mixture with the solvent?
 A. True solution B. False solution C. Colloidal solution D. Suspension Answer: B. Suspension

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Energy Changes from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Energy Changes from previous years.

 A measure of the degree of disorderliness in a chemical system is known as the